open-telemetry/opentelemetry-go/sdk/metric/aggregator/exponential/README.md

 ## Implementation

-The implementation maintains a slice of buckets and grows the array in size only as neccessary given the actual range of values, up to the maximum size.
+The implementation maintains a slice of buckets and grows the array in size only as necessary given the actual range of values, up to the maximum size.
 The structure of a single range of buckets is:

 ```golang